hassio-addons/addon-home-panel/home-panel/DOCS.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Home Assistant” add-on in the add-on store and install it.
+1. Search for the "Home Panel" add-on in the add-on store and install it.
 1. Configure the "Home Panel" add-on.
 (See below)
 1. Start the "Home Panel" add-on.
 1. Check the logs of the "Home Panel" add-on to see it in action.
 1. Click "Open Web UI".
 1. Create a new account.
 1. Once logged in, log into Home Assistant via the sidebar.
-1. Please see [here][config] for how to configure Home Panel
+1. Please see [here][config] for how to configure Home Panel.

 ## Configuration